 Not that I don’t groove on great service—that’s when I’ll leave a stellar tip.

-Try it!
 You can make your server’s day!

 Every server waits for the day that someone comes along and leaves a crazy large tip—I can’t tell you how this random act of kindness makes your server feel.